JasonThomasData/killer_robots_reinforcement_learning/README.md

 ###Development environment

-This project has been tested on Ubuntu 14.04 and Mint _____, and works.
+This project has been tested on Ubuntu 14.04 and Mint Rosa, and works.
 I really don't think this project will work on Windows, but haven't tested it on Windows (I don't use Windows sorry).

 This project uses Python3.